alanng10/Country/Docue/a.md

 This Arca word is suit for glob alpha feel.

+Arca word has 1 meaning.

+The meaning is world entire apply.

+Arca word has 1 meaning.

+The meaning is world entire able.

+Arca word has 1 meaning.

+The meaning is world entire all.

+Arca word has 1 meaning.

+The meaning is world apply center.

+Arca word has 1 meaning.

+The meaning is world able center.

+Arca word has 1 meaning.

+The meaning is world all center.

+Arca word has 1 meaning.

+The meaning is world apply able.

+Arca word has 1 meaning.

+The meaning is world apply all.

+Arca word has 1 meaning.

+The meaning is world able all.

+Arca word has spell.
+The spell is:
+"A" for Apply Able.
+"r" for radius total.
+"c" for class kind.
+"a" for any class.

 Arca word has pronounce.
 Arca word is pronounce same as "arca" in "arcade" in English.